 Not all Asian countries are represented here.
 I’ll continue to add to this list as I learn of new books.
 Please share any you know and recommend!

-(I’m making a separate book list for south & southeast Asian countries like Pakistan and India.
-I’ll link that here when it’s done.)
+(I’ve made a separate book list for south & southeast Asian countries like Pakistan and India.)

 Secrets of the Terra-Cotta Soldier by Ying Chang Compestine and Vinson Compestine (ages 8 – 12)

 If your kids aren’t interested in Chinese history, they will be after reading this novel.
 Ming lives in rural communist China with his father, who finds artifacts for the museum.
 A discovered terra-cotta soldier who comes to life and befriends Ming.
 They must work together to protect the soldiers and Emperor Qin’s tomb.
 I like how the authors wove in historical photos and information.
 It sounds like a silly premise for a story but it worked — and was very good.

 Red Scarf Girl: A Memoir of the Cultural Revolution by Ji-li Jiang (ages 11+)

 Recognized for excellence in writing, this true story of 12-year-old Ji-li’s life in the 1960s shows readers the personal destruction that China’s leader, Mao Ze-dong, inflicted on families with his Cultural Revolution.
 Ji-li believed in China’s Communist party until her family was persecuted and her father imprisoned.
 She struggles to make sense of her new reality.
 Soon, she’ll be forced to choose between her family and her country.